you have been living with fibromyalgia, you likely experience chronic muscle pain on a regular basis.

 distinguish where trigger points may be causing chronic muscle pain and

 It may be necessary to get with a therapist trained in manual trigger point therapy or Myotherapy to help release these areas while working to decrease overall pain levels and bring more body awareness as well.
+The mind creates "motor programs" all the time, so we want to support the mind and body through proper movements that it will adhere to more automatically.

 “Fibromyalgia Symptoms” article, we refer to what we call “the groove”.
 This is